 My best advice is to check with the visitor center in Canmore before you go for mountain conditions and hiking tips.

 During bad snowstorms, Smith Dorrien Trail road often closes.
 You’ll need this road access to be open in order to reach the trailhead.

 19. Hike to Grassi Lakes

 If Ha Ling Peak seems like a little much, consider hiking to Grassi Lakes instead.
-At only 4 kilometers long there and back, this trail is much shorter.
-Plus, it only climbs 125 meters in elevation so it’s not overly steep either!
+At only 4 kilometers long there and back in total, this trail is much shorter.
+Plus, it only climbs 125 meters in elevation, so it’s not overly steep either!

 In the winter months, Grassi Lakes becomes a winter paradise.
 The lakes freeze and it is a stunning winter hike.
 During the summer months, there are two different trails you can take to hike to Grassi Lakes, but in the winter, the more difficult trail closes for safety reasons.

 Like Ha Ling Peak, the Grassi Lakes trailhead is located on Smith Dorrien Trail.
 This road sometimes closes during bad weather in the winter months, which will restrict your ability to hike to Grassi Lakes.

 Also, during certain conditions, Alberta Parks also closes Grassi Lakes hiking trail.
 This isn’t all winter long, though so do watch out for signs and closures before starting the hike.